Affirmative Action Group (AAG) 2021 Leadership: President, Vice Presidents, Consultants -Pindula

 This is the leadership of the AAG whose terms will end in 2025:

-- Vice Presidents: Passion Java, Anastancia Ndhlovu, Munyaradzi Kashambe, and Mabutho Moyo
+- Vice Presidents: Passion Java (replaced by Elizabeth Masuku), Anastancia Ndhlovu, Munyaradzi Kashambe, and Mabutho Moyo

 - Secretary-General: Clifford Hlupeko